deedoubledub/homelab/bootstrap/README.md

 - edit `setup.sh` to configure the version of Talos to fetch
 - edit `config/http/boot.ipxe` to modify the boot sequence
-- edit `config/http/talos/controlplane.yaml` to modify the Talos configuration
+- add `config/http/talos/controlplane.yaml` for Talos configuration

 Execute `setup.sh` to build the TFTP image, copy the boot images into place, download the Talos kernel and initrd, and start the compose stack to serve it.